 “I’ll wait naturally,” I said.

 The nurse agreed, and she said she would call me in a week to see how things were progressing.
 “It will likely feel like a heavy period considering it sounds like there are no large pieces to pass and your body has already recognized the miscarriage,” I was told.
-With that, I took the Rhogam injection in my butt, for my Rh- status, and my husband guided me down the stairs toward the first floor.
+With that, they sent me on my way.
+We shut the door behind us, and my husband guided me down the stairs toward the first floor.

 I felt like I wasn’t living.
 As soon as the doors opened to the outside world and we had exited the hospital, my knees buckled and my body became rubber.
 I sobbed as my husband held onto me and slid me into the car where I melted into the seat.